ASFHyP3/nisar-docs/accessing-nisar/gdal.md

                 --config GDAL_HTTP_COOKIEJAR=/tmp/gdal_cookies.txt
 ```

 The `gdalwarp` command is also suitable for this, and can be used as a drop-in replacement.
-However, using `gdal_translate` for simple dataset extraction operations may provide up to 30% improvement in performance.
+However, using `gdal_translate` for simple dataset extraction operations may provide up to a 30% improvement in performance.

 (gdal-spatial-subset)=
 ### Spatial Subsetting